dell/csm-docs/content/docs/installation/operator/_index.md

 >**Skip step 1 for "offline bundle installation" and continue using the workspace created by untar of dell-csi-operator-bundle.tar.gz.**
 1. Clone the [Dell CSI Operator repository](https://github.com/dell/dell-csi-operator).
 2. Run `bash scripts/install.sh` to install the operator.
->NOTE: Starting with Dell CSI Operator v1.4.0 and higher, the operator would install to the 'dell-csi-operator' namespace by default.
+>NOTE: Dell CSI Operator version 1.4.0 and higher would install to the 'dell-csi-operator' namespace by default.
 Any existing installations of Dell CSI Operator (v1.2.0 or later) installed using `install.sh` to the 'default' or 'dell-csi-operator' namespace can be upgraded to the new version by running `install.sh --upgrade`.

 {{< imgproc non-olm-1.jpg Resize "2500x" >}}{{< /imgproc >}}